Tampines: Road network

+Three expressways, namely the Pan-Island Expressway, East Coast Parkway and Tampines Expressway provide Tampines with connectivity to other parts of Singapore.
+Within the town, a network of arterial roads supports efficient intra-town movement.

+Notably, Tampines Avenue 10 serves as the eastern end of the Outer Ring Road System, a semi-expressway designed to enhance regional connectivity.

+An upcoming addition to the road network is the Changi Northern Corridor, starting near Tampines Avenue 7, which will ease congestion in Tampines East and enhance connectivity to Loyang Industrial Estate and Changi Airfreight Centre.

-Mass rapid transit
+Mass Rapid Transit

-There are currently 6 MRT stations that serve the planning area across 2 lines, the East West line and Downtown line.
+There are currently six MRT stations that serve the planning area across two lines, the East West line and Downtown line.
 Both lines have two interchange stations at Tampines MRT station and Expo MRT station on the Changi Airport Branch line.
 The stations of the Downtown line were opened on 21 October 2017 as part of DTL3.
-The 6 stations are:
+The six stations are: